Raw Cracker Recipes

 - Dehydrate at 105 to 110 degrees F. for about 5 hours.
 Flip crackers using another dehydrator tray and peel off teflex sheet or liner.

 - Use a pizza cutter to score your crackers and dehydrate them for another 7 to 9 hours or until crispy.

 How to Sprout Buckwheat

 You'll need a large glass jar with a mesh screen lid.
 And make sure you buy "raw" organic buckwheat groats (most health foods stores carry them).

-Sprout buckwheat until tails are about 1/4 inch long (In approximately 36 hours).
+- Sprout buckwheat until tails are about 1/4 inch long (In about 36 hours).
 Too long a tail and the buckwheat will be bitter tasting.

 What About Sprouting Flaxseeds?

 Flaxseeds are more difficult to sprout than other seeds because of their mucilage.

 When water is added to these seeds, their hard hulls absorb the water and form a "gel-sack" around each seed.

 These seeds will not sprout in traditional water methods like other seeds.